 1. European Safelist

 I’ve found European Safelist to be the best of the safelists I’ve tested so far.
-There are just over 17,000 members, so this is one of the larger sites.
+There are about 17,000 members, so this is one of the larger sites.

 Here’s a comparison of the different membership levels, from Free to Pro:

-- I can send up to 3 ads per day to Free, Silver and Pro level members instead of one ad every 3 days to Free member only
+- I can send up to 3 ads per day to Free, Silver and Pro level members instead of one ad every 3 days to Free members only

 - Credits earned for ad clicks is double that received by Free members